Quantum tomography: Example: homodyne tomography.

-Field amplitudes or quadratures with high efficiencies can be measured with photodetectors together with temporal mode selectivity.
+Electromagnetic field amplitudes (quadratures) can be measured with high efficiency using photodetectors together with temporal mode selectivity.
 Balanced homodyne tomography is a reliable technique of reconstructing quantum states in the optical domain.
 This technique combines the advantages of the high efficiencies of photodiodes in measuring the intensity or photon number of light, together with measuring the quantum features of light by a clever set-up called the homodyne tomography detector.

-This is explained by the following example.
+Quantum homodyne tomography is understood by the following example.

-A laser is directed onto a 50-50% beamsplitter, splitting the laserbeam into two beams.
-One is used as local oscillator (LO) and the other is used to generate photons with a particular quantum state.
+A laser is directed onto a 50-50% beamsplitter, splitting the laser beam into two beams.
+One is used as a local oscillator (LO) and the other is used to generate photons with a particular quantum state.
 The generation of quantum states can be realized, e.g. by directing the laser beam through a frequency doubling crystal and then onto a parametric down-conversion crystal.
 This crystal generates two photons in a certain quantum state.
 One of the photons is used as a trigger signal used to trigger (start) the readout event of the homodyne tomography detector.
 The other photon is directed into the homodyne tomography detector, in order to reconstruct its quantum state.
-Since the trigger and signal photons are entangled (this is explained by the Spontaneous parametric down-conversion article), it is important to realize, that the optical mode of the signal state is created nonlocal only when the trigger photon impinges the photodetector (of the trigger event readout module) and is actually measured.
+Since the trigger and signal photons are entangled (this is explained by the spontaneous parametric down-conversion article), it is important to realize that the optical mode of the signal state is created nonlocal only when the trigger photon impinges the photodetector (of the trigger event readout module) and is actually measured.
 More simply said, it is only when the trigger photon is measured, that the signal photon can be measured by the homodyne detector.

 Now consider the homodyne tomography detector as depicted in figure 4 (figure missing).
 The signal photon (this is the quantum state we want to reconstruct) interferes with the local oscillator, when they are directed onto a 50-50% beamsplitter.
 Since the two beams originate from the same so called master laser, they have the same fixed phase relation.
 The local oscillator must be intense, compared to the signal so it provides a precise phase reference.
 The local oscillator is so intense, that we can treat it classically (a = α) and neglect the quantum fluctuations.